-After hiking a little bit of the Narrows in 2018 and really enjoying it, I wondered if there were alternative places like it.
-I found 5 and they are just as beautiful!
+After hiking much of The Narrows trail in Zion National Park and really enjoying it, I wondered if there were alternative places like it.

 It’s hard to compare any hike in this world to the Narrows, because this place is itself unique, and the park (Zion National Park) is truly amazing too.
 I mean look: